-Nick has extensive governance experience, having been Group Legal Director, General Counsel and Company Secretary for FTSE 100 businesses for over a decade, originally qualifying as a solicitor at Linklaters & Paines in 1993.
+Nick has extensive governance experience, having been Group Legal Director, General Counsel and Company Secretary for FTSE 100 businesses for over 20 years, originally qualifying as a solicitor at Linklaters & Paines in 1993.

 Gideon is a geochemist working to understand the ocean, the carbon cycle, and the long-term operation of the climate system.
 His research falls into two main areas - making novel measurements on natural archives to quantify climate processes important for future change (such as sea level, rainfall patterns, permafrost stability); and the chemistry of the modern ocean, including study of the carbon cycle, nutrient metals, contaminants, and tracers used to assess ocean processes.

 Gideon helped initiate the international programme which has revolutionised knowledge of the chemical cycling of metals in the ocean, and was co-chair of this programme for its first decade.
 He is a professor at the Department of Earth Sciences (of which he was Head for 2013-17) at the University of Oxford.
 He also holds a senior research fellowship at University College Oxford, and an associate position at Columbia University, USA.